galaxyproject/training-material/topics/microbiome/tutorials/dada-16S/tutorial.md

 ![Stacked barplot with sample on X-axis and abundance on Y-axis.
 Each bar represent the different families (in different colors) for the sample](./images/barplot1.png)

-The barplot is hard to read here: too many families in white that we can distinguish for each other.
+The barplot is hard to read here: many families are in white because the color palette is reduced and we can not distinguish them.
 We need to filter to data to display only the most abundant families.
 We will select only taxa with more than 500 counts.

 > <hands-on-title> Filter and Plot abundance stacked barplot </hands-on-title>
 >